freesurfacemodules/FreeSurface/README.md

 ### What is WaterTable?

 WaterTable is a physical modeling system that simulates several different physical systems in a circular channel.
-These systems are:
+The output of WaterTable is the direct result of sampling the state of a simulated wave at a particular position in real time.
+WaterTable uses a fully analog design, and does not use digital delays or reverbs.
+The physical systems in WaterTable are:

 * The Wave Equation